Information & Computer Technology

 Note: There is a course fee of $25.
 The fee covers the cost of materials and resources that students consume or take home that enhance the experience of the course.

-COMPUTER INFORMATION SYSTEMS – CYBERSECURITY & ARTIFICIAL INTELLIGENCE 12 – District Blended Course
+COMPUTER INFORMATION SYSTEMS – CYBERSECURITY, AI & Quantum computing 12 – District Blended Course

-This ADST 12 course will dive into Cybersecurity and Artificial Intelligence.
-Both areas impact many aspects of our lives today, and demand for trained professionals in these areas is growing exponentially.
-For example, in Canada, the unemployment rate for Cybersecurity professionals is 0%.
+his course will dive into Cybersecurity, Artificial Intelligence and Quantum Computing.
+These areas impact many aspects of our lives today and the demand for trained professionals is growing exponentially.

-Students will learn about Digital Citizenship, Cybersecurity, Cybercrimes, Viruses, DDoS, Phishing, Cryptography, the Internet, how to stay safe online, and ultimately get Cybersafe certified.
-In addition to learning about Cybersecurity, there will be an opportunity for students to compete in CyberTitan – one of Canada’s largest cyber defense competitions.
-The top 10 ranked Canadian Teams receive a trip to Ottawa to go head-to-head for the coveted title of CyberTitan National Champions.
+Students will learn about Cybersecurity, Cybercrimes, Phishing, Cryptography, the Internet and how to stay safe online.
+Students will also compete in CyberTitan – Canada’s largest cyber defense competition.
+The top ranked Canadian Teams could be invited to Ottawa to go head-to-head for the coveted title of CyberTitan National Champions.
+The top Canadian team is invited to the USA for the Cyber Patriot National finals.

 Prerequisites

-Students are required to have a genuine Interest in learning about Cybersecurity and Artificial Intelligence.
+Students are required to have a genuine Interest in learning about Cybersecurity, Artificial Intelligence, and Quantum Computing.
 No prior programming experience needed.
-However, there is an expectation that students in the course would compete in the CyberTitan Competition.
-This course has an application process.
-Students will be emailed and application from the instructor and then informed later if they were successful.
+However, there is an expectation that students in the course will compete in the CyberTitan Competition, which is held over several weekends (either Saturday or Sunday) from September to January, with the World finals being in March and the National finals taking place in May.

 Course Requirements:

-Students who are selected for this course are required to have their once personal laptop with internet connection and Zoom installed.
-This course is a district course with limited spaces reserved for each of the four secondary schools.
+Students who are selected for this course are required to have their own personal laptop with internet connection

 Course Fee

-The course fee is $200 for the year to cover the cost of the registration for the CyberTitan Competition.
-For more information please visit the District website under District Programs.
+The course fee is $350 for the year to cover the cost of the registration for the CyberPatriot Competition as well as equipment.
+This fee will be collected through School Cash Online, upon registration for the program.

 CERTIFICATION OPTIONS AT WEST VANCOUVER SECONDARY